KF Bylis: Golden days

 In their debut season in the top flight of Albanian football the club finished in 14th place out of 18 teams.
 During the 1998–99 season, the club finished in third place, just 2 points behind the eventual champions KF Tirana this earned the club a place in the UEFA Cup for the first time.
-In their first European experience, KF Bylis played Slovakian side Inter Bratislava, whom they lost 5–1 to on aggregate.
+In their first European experience, KF Bylis played Slovak side Inter Bratislava, whom they lost 5–1 to on aggregate.
 The following season they would again finish strongly, this time in 5th place, joint on points with 4th-place side Vllaznia Shkodër, who they lost 4–3 to in the play-off for the UEFA Intertoto Cup place.
 In the 2000–01 season, they finished 5th once again and earned a place in the UEFA Intertoto Cup, where they met Romanian side FC Universitatea Craiova the following season.
 They lost 4–3 on aggregate, after a memorable 3–3 draw away in Romania and a 1–0 home loss.